 AddressShenipsit State Forest, Somers, CT 06071, USA

 Shenipsit State Forest offers you a chance view beautiful fall foliage.
 Take the Shenipsit Trail, which will lead you to the top of Soapstone Mountain where the observation tower is located.
-The observation tower is closed until further notice, but you can still hike the trail to get sweeping views of the colors below.

 The Civilian Conservation Corps museum is also located within the park, but it closes after Labor Day.
 For more information about the museum to visit another time, read the brochure.